-Accessibility is a core element of modern web design.
-It ensures that all people – regardless of physical or sensory limitations – can access and use website content without barriers.
+Accessibility is a central component of modern web design.
+It ensures that everyone—regardless of physical or sensory limitations—can easily access content and navigate websites.

-- Inclusivity: Every user can access your website, regardless of limitations.
+- Inclusivity: Every user can use the website, regardless of any limitations.

-- Legal requirements: Many countries, including Switzerland and EU nations, require accessible websites.
+- Legal Requirements: Many countries, including Switzerland and EU member states, have regulations for accessible websites.

-- SEO benefits: Well-structured content and alt text improve visibility and searchability.
+- SEO Benefits: Clearly structured content and alt text improve visibility and discoverability.

 Important Rules for Accessible Web Design